core-wg/senml-spec/draft-ietf-core-senml.md

 Identifier to a single record, or a set of records, in a Pack.
 The fragment identifier is only interpreted by a client and does not impact retrieval of a representation.
-The SenML Fragment Identification is modeled afer CSV Fragment Identifiers {{RFC7111}}.
+The SenML Fragment Identification is modeled after CSV Fragment Identifiers {{RFC7111}}.

 To select a single SenML Record, the "rec" scheme followed by a single number is used.
 For the purpose of numbering records, the first